Is the Cost of Adding Heat Pump in Seattle Worth it?

 Seattle has a temperate climate with only a few days a year when the temperature can be freezing cold or very hot.
 Summers are relatively dry and the winters are cool and wet.
 Given this environment, a heat pump in Seattle is a good investment for the city’s residents.

-Cost of a heat pump
+Cost of a heat pump in Seattle, WA

 So many options are available for so many things today, air conditioning systems included.
 If you want the option of having one system that can function both as a heating unit and an air conditioning system, consider installing a heat pump in your Seattle home.
-At first glance you might be taken aback at the cost of initial investment.
+At first glance, you might be taken aback at the cost of the initial investment.
 It’s not surprising because an air conditioner is worth so much less.
-But do not forget that a heat pump provides both hot and cold air depending on your need and the season.
+But do not forget that a heat pump provides both hot and cold air depending on your needs and the season.

 Do not just look at the price tag.
-Consider the many benefits, comfort, convenience and energy savings you would realize when you have installed a heat pump in Seattle.
+Consider the many benefits, comfort, convenience, and energy savings you would realize when you have installed a heat pump in Seattle.
 You might even ask yourself why you did not install a heat pump in the first place.

 It can make a big difference in your energy cost if you install a heat pump as it replaces both the air conditioning unit and furnace at the same time.
-Advancement in technology makes the heat pump in Seattle a better alternative for central heating and cooling system.
+Advancement in technology makes the heat pump in Seattle a better alternative for the central heating and cooling system.

 The typical price range of a heat pump is $3,974 to $6,823.
 A low-end unit costs around $1,500 while a high-end one is about $9,600.
 The current national average according to HomeAdvisor is $5,396.